Simulating Clifford Circuits with Gaussian Elimination: Introduction

 where $\omega_1(\mat{A})=\mat{A}\bmod2$, $k$ is rank of $\omega_1(\mat{A})$ over $\F_2$, and $\mat{B}\in\J_n$, $\mat{w}\in\F_2^n$, $\mat{v}\in\F_2^n$ could be calculated along with an LDL factorization of $\omega_1(\mat{A})$.
 In particular, if the leading block of $A$, $A_{11}$, is full rank and we have $\rank(A)=\rank(A_{11})$, then $B$ satisfies

-where $A_{11}^{\#}$ is the inverse of $A_{11}$ over $\mathbb{F}_2$. \end{theorem} Prior works have observed that these can be computed by Gaussian elimination~\cite{aaronson2004improved}, but we are not aware of a prior corresponding explicit algebraic expression for them.
-This formula not only allows us to derive simulation algorithms using standard linear algebra routines, but also has other theoretical implications as discussed in \cref{sec:apps-other}.
+where $A_{11}^{\#}$ is the inverse of $A_{11}$ over $\mathbb{F}_2$. \end{theorem} Prior works have observed that these amplitudes can be computed by Gaussian elimination~\cite{aaronson2004improved,guan2019stabilizer}, and the amplitude formula for these states has also been derived based on the Tutte polynomial~\cite{mann2021simulating}.
+However, we are not aware of a prior algebraic expression explicitly based on Gaussian elimination.
+Our formula not only allows us to derive simulation algorithms using standard linear algebra routines, but also has other theoretical implications as discussed in \cref{sec:apps-other}.

 In \cref{sec:pgs-sim}, we give an algorithm to solve the phased graph state simulation problem based on \cref{thm:amp-formula-intro} and the tree-decomposition-based fast LDL algorithm~\cite{solomonik2025fast}.
 The phased graph state simulation problem is defined as following. \begin{definition}[Phased graph state simulation] Let $\mat{A}\in\J_n$.
 The \textit{strong simulation} of $\ket{\mat{A}}$ takes any $\mat{x}\in\F_2^n$ as input and calculates